How to treat genital herpes, medication and traditional methods. Genital herpes in women: where does it come from and how dangerous it is

 • neuropsychic experiences.

-To date, the following causes of herpes disease have been established:
+To date, the following causes of herpes have been identified::

-1. Unprotected sexual contact with a carrier of HSV, moreover, the partner may completely lack external manifestations of genital herpes.
-It can be either regular vaginal intercourse or oral-genital or anal sex.
-Most at risk of infection are young, sexually active women who have sex without a condom and have many casual partners, as well as girls who have an excessively early sexual life.
+1. Unprotected sexual contact with an HSV carrier, Moreover, the partner may completely lack external manifestations of genital herpes.
+This can be either regular vaginal intercourse, or oral-genital or anal sex.
+Young, sexually active women who have sex without a condom and have many casual partners, as well as girls who begin sexual activity too early, are most at risk of becoming infected.

 2. The passage of a newborn through the birth canal of a sick mother.
-As a rule, both in the vagina of the woman in labor and on the head of the child, abrasions occur, which can serve as a gateway for the transmission of the virus.
+As a rule, abrasions occur both in the mother’s vagina and on the baby’s head, which can serve as a gateway for transmission of the virus.

-3. Interaction with biological fluids from the body of patients(blood, lymph, semen).
-In this case, venereologists and gynecologists, laboratory workers fall into the risk group.
+3. Interaction with biological fluids from the body of patients(blood, lymph, sperm).
+In this case, venereologists and gynecologists and laboratory workers are at risk.

-4. Self-infection of the patient when he, having herpetic eruptions on his lips, constantly scratches them and then touches his intimate places with the same hand.
-These are the rarest cases of infection, but they must also be borne in mind.
+4. Self-infection of the patient when he, having herpetic rashes on his lips, constantly scratches them and then touches his private parts with the same hand.
+These are the rarest cases of infection, but they must also be kept in mind.

-5. household way- occasionally, infection is also possible through public toilets, hygiene items used by the patient (bedding, washcloths, towels, soap).
+5. Household way– occasionally, infection is also possible through public toilets and hygiene items used by patients (bedding, washcloths, towels, soap).
 This method of infection is evidenced by cases of herpes in children and adolescents.
 The chance of catching the virus increases if a woman has cracks, wounds and ulcers on her genitals.

-The disease of women with genital herpes manifests itself in the form of three clinical forms, discussed below.
+The disease of women with genital herpes manifests itself in three clinical forms, discussed below.

 Primary acute form